DevenGibbs/DevenGibbs/README.md

 # <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"> Hi, I'm Deven Gibbs!

-I'm a full stack developer with a background in Petroleum Engineering.
-I am passionate about Web Dev, Women in Tech, and I enjoy learning new things.
+I'm a full-stack developer proficient in JavaScript, React, HTML, and CSS.
+I also have seven years of experience in petroleum engineering, during which I’ve developed an affinity for providing solutions to complex problems, remaining flexible, and effective communication.
+I have a particular passion for the user experience which ensures my finished products are functional, well documented, and user-friendly.

-I am currently enrolled in Thinkful's Software Engineering program.
+👩‍🎓 I am currently enrolled in Thinkful's Software Engineering Flex program.

+## 🔥 I am passionate about:
+* 💪 Women in Tech
+* 👩‍💻 Web Dev
+* ✨ Embracing curiosity
+* 🌱 Growth mindset while learning new things

 ## ⚡ Tech Stack
 Here are a few things I've picked up along my learning journey: